MaJinWakeUp/motor-helmet/README.md

 # motor-helmet
 code for cv-mart competetion:
-1. efficientdet for motor detection
+1. efficientdet for motor detection. (work well)
-2. retinaface for head and helmet detection
+2. retinaface for head and helmet detection. (got bad results)